pierre-rouleau/pel/README.rst

   launched from a shell or a GUI program like Windows Explorer, macOS Finder and others.

-- PEL supports the package quickstart feature available on Emacs version 27 and later.
+- PEL supports the `package-quickstart feature`_ available on Emacs version 27 and later.
 PEL provides `early-init.el file template`_ and provides the **pel-setup-with-quickstart** command to create and refresh all files to activate the package quickstart and **pel-setup-no-quickstart** to